 Once we have a plan, it’s a good idea to start to get familiar with the workflow of the test suite:

 Find the owner for the area you’re testing in your test suite, and let them know you are working on this.
-In WPT ownership happens on a directory level, for example.
+In WPT for example, ownership happens on a directory level.
 Then it’s time to write the tests.
 Then, we need to ping our stakeholders to get review.
-This can take a while, so don’t worry if does.
+This can take a while, so don’t worry if it does.
 It is appropriate to reach out to folks and ask if they have the bandwidth.

 Documentation helps web developers understand how to use the technology.
-A lot of times specs ge thrown over the wall and technical writers try to decipher them.
+A lot of the time, specs get thrown over the wall and technical writers try to decipher them.
 More over, better docs make standards easier for web developers to deliver feedback on how a feature works.

 Good developer documentation has a high level explanation of the feature, specific explanations of each interface and each option, and example code.